Sydney Smith (pathologist): Life

 In 1946, Smith was elected to the Aesculapian Club of Edinburgh.
 He was Rector of the University of Edinburgh from 1954 to 1957.
+He sat on the General Medical Council continuously for 25 years.
 He published an autobiography, Mostly Murder, in 1959.

 In King's Birthday Honours 1944 Smith was appointed as a Commander of the Most Excellent Order of the British Empire.
 In the New Year Honours 1949 Smith was appointed as a Knight Bachelor and invested by King George VI on 4 March 1949.
 In 1955 the University of Edinburgh gave him an honorary doctorate (LLD) for his literary works.

 He died on 8 May 1969 at his house "Rhycullen" in Edinburgh.

 Artistic recognition

 He was portrayed in office as Dean by William Oliphant Hutchison.

 Family

 In 1912 he married Catherine Goodsir Gelenick (d.1962).
 Their daughter, Catherine Mary Goodsir Smith, became a doctor and their son was the poet, artist and art critic Sydney Goodsir Smith.